Clint-Mathews/Catalogs/README.md

 Catelog in a CRUD .NET 6 Application which uses MongoDb as Database.
 And made production ready through docker and kubernetes.

+## To run locally require mongodb locally using docker

+To create the mongo docker container : docker run  -d --rm --name mongo -p 27017:27017 -v mongodbdata:/data/db -e MONGO_INITDB_ROOT_USERNAME=mongoadmin -e MONGO_INITDB_ROOT_PASSWORD=Pass#word1 mongo

+Also require the use of password from UserSecrets as it is not provided from app settings.

 ## To run the code using docker containers
 Use Commands